jpamata/jpamata.github.io/_posts/2021-05-31-enough-java.md

 comments: true
 ---

+The very basics one needs to get started with writing Java programs

 <!-- more -->

 Java is nice, a platform independent language.
 When you compile a program with java, the compiler turns it into a platform independent code (which is standard) called the java bytecode, which runs on jvm platforms.